 How to Care for Vinca

-Their beauty is enhanced by shiny, glossy green leaves.
-The flowers bloom from seeds from late spring to early summer in moist, well-drained soil, but vinca tolerates soil that may even be poor and dry.
-Vinca fares well in part shade to shade, and will tolerate a Northern sun if they’re given sufficient moisture.
-Space plants 12 to 15 apart, water well when planting, and after, only water when there are extended droughts.
+Vinca’s shiny, glossy green leaves really enhance its beauty.
+The flowers bloom from seeds from late spring to early summer in moist, well-drained soil.
+But you’ll find that these vines tolerate soil that may even be poor and dry.
+Vinca fares well in part shade to shade.
+And will tolerate a northern sun if they’re given sufficient moisture.
+Space plants 12 to 15 inches apart.
+Water well when planting, and after, only water during extended droughts.
 They’ll grow one to two feet tall.
-A general fertilizer needs only to be added once or twice a season.
-Mulch around dry areas to keep soil moist.
+Use a general fertilizer only once or twice a season.
+Mulch around dry areas to keep the soil moist.

-Vinca vine is popular with landscapers who use it in their designs for everything from cascading from containers, in woodland gardens, on slopes for erosion control and as vigorous aggressive ground cover.
-Vinca should not be chosen as a plant in a garden or yard where containment of it is preferred, because it will spread quickly.
+This vine is popular with landscapers.
+They use it in their designs for everything from cascading from containers, in woodland gardens, on slopes for erosion control and as vigorous aggressive ground cover.
+Bear in mind that Vinca spreads quickly, so it isn’t an ideal choice for areas where containment may be an issue.

 Ready to add some Vinca to your garden?
 Check out our selection and get growing!